Comp-Wolf/Dev-Ops_Repo/hands-on/Jenkins/jenkins-04-tomcat/4-README.md

 - To configure Tomcat server we need to modify the content of the context.xml.
 Be careful there are two of this file.
 We have to modify both of them.

-- Go to the `/opt/tomcat/webapps/host-manager/META-INF/` and edit file `context.xml`.
+- Go to the `cd /opt/tomcat/webapps/host-manager/META-INF/` and edit file `sudo vi context.xml`.
 Actually commenting out the tagged `CookieProcessor` and `Valve` parts.

 ```bash
 <?xml version="1.0" encoding="UTF-8"?>